 Australians love to travel.
 That’s why, in our mission to keep Aussies everywhere safe, we offer a range of cost effective travel insurance plans through our alliance with Cover-More.
 But whether you take out our travel insurance or not, we want all Australians to be safe, so here are some important travel tips.

-Your handy travel checklist - important tips and info for smart travellers.
+Important tips and info for smart travellers.

 Be a smart traveller - stay safe by registering your travel plans online

 Did you know that Australians can register their details with the Department of Foreign Affairs and Trade when travelling abroad?
 Registering makes it easier to contact you in an emergency.
 Visit the Government’s Smartraveller website for more travel tips and advice (register your details on the website and you’ll receive up-to-date travel information by email too.